-It’s that glorious time of year again when the whos-who of nobody’s emerge from the woodwork and grace the likes of Randwick and Flemington with their classy acts.
+It’s that glorious time of year again when the whos-who of nobody’s would usually emerge from the woodwork and grace the likes of Randwick and Flemington with their classy acts.
 You’ve seen one, you know one, in fact, you probably are one.
-Here are 7 flogs you’ll only find at Spring Racing.
+Here are 7 flogs we’ll miss at Spring Racing this year.

 1. The ‘Tarocash’ Flog